MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

 -   Select the live video feed in the corner of your screen.

-### Make changes to your edits
+### Erase your annotations

-Use the following buttons to make changes to your edits:
+Use the following buttons to make changes to your edits>

 |Button|Description|
 |---------|----------------------------------------------------|